Emergence of meta-stable clustering in mean-field transformer models: Numerical experiments

 With the second experiment we demonstrate the decomposition of Eq.~\eqref{eq:linear_decomposition} and the emergence of periodicity in the token distribution.
 To further investigate the asymptotic limit on the number of tokens, and given the computational constraints on simulating a large number of particles, we chose to examine the limiting case of an absolutely continuous initial condition.
-Given that the results in Theorem \ref{thm:main1} about the linear and quasi-linear phases apply to general perturbations of uniform measures, we consider as initial condition, $\mu_0$, the uniform measure slightly perturbed by white noise.
+Given that the results in Theorem \ref{thm:main1} apply to general perturbations of uniform measures, we consider as initial condition, $\mu_0$, the uniform measure slightly perturbed by white noise.
 Figure \ref{fig:pde_sol} illustrates the evolution of $\mu_t$ starting from $\mu_0$.
-The continuity equation \eqref{eq:continuity_eq}, more precisely its angular counterpart Eq.\eqref{eq:continuity_angular}, is numerically solved by discretizing the spatial domain into $10^4$ grid points over the interval $[0, 2\pi]$, with a spatial step $dx=2\pi\times 10^{-4}$ and a time step $dt=0.05 dx$.
-The solution employs the Lax–Friedrichs method for time evolution.
+The continuity equation \eqref{eq:continuity_eq}, more precisely its angular counterpart Eq.\eqref{eq:continuity_angular}, is numerically solved using the Lax–Friedrichs method by discretizing the spatial domain into $10^4$ grid points over the interval $[0, 2\pi]$, with a spatial step $dx=2\pi\times 10^{-4}$ and a time step $dt=0.05 dx$.
 The resulting dynamics consistently confirm our theoretical expectations.

-In the third experiment, we demonstrate that the duration of the meta-stable phase is $O(ln(N))$, as predicted by Theorem \ref{thm:main1} and Theorem \ref{thm:main2}.
+In the third experiment, we demonstrate that the duration of the meta-stable phase is $O(\ln(N))$, as predicted by Theorem \ref{thm:main1} and Theorem \ref{thm:main2}.
 We fix $\beta=2$ and run multiple simulations with the same setup of the first experiment, with the number of particles ranging from $N=1000$ to $N=16000$.
 The simulations are terminated when the approximate total variation distance between the uniform distribution and the token distribution (computed using 100 bins for the histogram) exceeds a fixed threshold.
-Figure 4 shows the average results from 20 simulations per particle number.
+Figure \ref{fig:log_N} shows the average results from 20 simulations per particle number.
 We observe a clear logarithmic dependence in $N$ of the exit time from the quasi-linear regime, aligning with the theoretical expectations.
 Code is available at this \cite{repo}.